 Over the years, the WCAG guidelines gained on numbers, and website owners still struggle to comply with all of them.
 The guidelines can vary depending on the version of the standards applied or the level of conformance.
 However, it still gets somewhat confusing and tough to meet all the necessary standards without proper methods.
-Web accessibility measures proposed by the W3C are often part of misconceptions by the website owners.
+Web accessibility measures proposed by the W3C are often part of misconceptions by website owners.
 It takes both time and effort to adjust the website’s inaccessible manner and provide equal services for all visitors.
 Therefore, website owners should get familiar with methods that raise the chances of WCAG compliance.
-Let’s dive deeper in the Website WCAG requirements you need to follow.
+Let’s dive deeper into the Website WCAG requirements you need to follow.

 Make sure to understand the WCAG conformance levels